pudly/schmopera-hugo/content/articles/talking-with-singers-matthew-anchel.md

 This season will be Anchel's Met debut, but not his first season spent at the company.
 Since 2013, he has covered bass roles in _Die Zauberflöte_, _The Exterminating Angel_, and _Der Rosenkavalier_.
 He even sang in the the Metropolitan Opera Children's Chorus at age 6.

-"I love working at the Met so much," Anchel said in an exclusive interview.
+"I love working at the Met so much," Anchel says.
 He acknowledges the more unsavory news stories about the Met, "But I have only ever been treated with professionalism and respect whenever I work there."

-I asked him about being part of a Met rehearsal room with opera's greats, and which of them stood out.
-"Elīna Garanča," Anchel said.
-"I just thought she was so focused."

-He remembers the rehearsals for [Robert Carsen's _Der Rosenkavalier_](https://newyorkclassicalreview.com/2017/04/in-her-moving-met-quasi-farewell-fleming-strikes-sparks-with-garanca-in-rosenkavalier/), starring Garanča as Octavian and Renée Fleming as the Marschallin.
-"Garanča was nice to everybody, but also very, but also very introverted, in a way, but like, just so professional.
-And never any drama, just would try anything you asked her to do."

-With two opera singer parents and a multi-decade history at the Met, Anchel
+For xxthe xx-year-old bassxx, The Metropolitan Opera

+* met's role in opera, that it has to do big stuff in that space
+* he loves act of singing, opera parents
+* figuring out his imagery/tools
+*

+### new section

 \**But for all his pedigree and skill, Anchel is one of the more diverse, self-aware opera singers I've ever met**